-Ross Trindle practices out of the Riverside Office and provides clients with extensive experience in state and federal court litigation and acts in the capacity of general counsel and transactional counsel.
-His litigation practice encompasses complex civil rights defense from inception to trial and on appeal including public safety liability for alleged excessive force/unlawful search and seizure, unlawful practices, fair housing/housing discrimination, labor issues, premises liability, and Government Claims Act matters, among other areas.
+Ross Trindle practices out of the Riverside Office of Aleshire & Wynder and provides clients with extensive experience in state and federal court litigation and acts in the capacity of general counsel and transactional counsel.
+His litigation practice encompasses complex civil rights defense from inception to trial and on appeal including public safety liability for alleged excessive force/unlawful search and seizure, unlawful practices, fair housing/housing discrimination, labor issues, premises liability, cannabis regulation, and Government Claims Act matters, among other areas.
 His transactional practice involves advising local governments and public employees in all areas of public law.
-Currently he serves as General Counsel for the South Montebello Irrigation District and Special Counsel for the Arcadia Police Department.
-Previously he has served as Deputy City Attorney for the City of Upland for medical marijuana issues, and Assistant City Attorney for the cities of Downey and Covina.
+Currently he serves as General Counsel for the South Montebello Irrigation District, the Isla Vista Community Services District, and the Los Olivos Community Services District.
+Additionally, he serves as Special Counsel for the Arcadia Police Department and the City of Corona, and Litigation Counsel for the cities of Chino, Hesperia, and Perris.
+Previously he has served as Deputy City Attorney for the City of Upland for cannabis issues, and Assistant City Attorney for the cities of Downey and Covina.

 Prior to joining Aleshire & Wynder, Mr. Trindle practiced with the law firm of Jones & Mayer as litigation counsel.
 Previously he was a Partner and head of the Public Safety Services Group, a subgroup of the Municipal Law Practice Group at Best Best & Krieger LLP.
 Mr. Trindle began his law career as an Associate with Carpenter, Rothans & Dumont, a Los Angeles-based boutique litigation firm representing public entities and employees.